berenslab/MorphoPy/README.md

 MorphoPy currently only supports neurites that connect back to the soma.
 This means, axons that emerge from dendritic structures can not be handled.

+All data is stored in the tidy data format (http://vita.had.co.nz/papers/tidy-data.pdf).
 ### Density maps
 Changing config